Solidsoldier12/Virtual-Desktop-Assistant---Friday/README.md

  7. Pulling search results from wikipedia
  8. Taking Screenshots, naming them and saving them as png files on Desktop
  9. A basic GUI made in Qt Designer containing START and STOP buttons

+# Friday.py
+This is the main executable python file that is responsible for executing the Assistant.

+# Friday_GUI.py
+This is the GUI file for the Assistant, it contains the code that makes up the Graphical User Interface of the Assistant.